As you age, your nutritional needs change, and some nutrients are required in higher amounts.

 How Can Certain Vitamins, Minerals and Other Nutrients Help Women Over 50?

-While both men and women experience many changes as they age, women in particular, face special challenges.
+While both men and women experience many changes as they age, women in particular, face special challenges, including for their bones.
 Why?
-Thanks to the hormonal changes caused by menopause, older women experience decreased levels of estrogen, putting them at an elevated risk for a variety of health conditions.
+Thanks to the hormonal changes caused by menopause, older women experience decreased levels of estrogen, putting them at an elevated risk for a variety of health conditions, including osteoporosis.
 Here’s how specific vitamins, minerals and other nutrients may support a healthy woman over 50:

 Calcium.
 Before menopause, your ovaries produced much of your body’s estrogen, which helps your body absorb calcium in the GI tract.
 But after menopause, your ovaries have stopped producing this hormone, resulting in different levels of absorption for calcium, which may impact the bones.
 The result?
 You face a higher risk of bone loss if you are not on hormone replacement therapy.
-Calcium is an essential mineral that helps support bone strength. † A meta-analysis from the National Osteoporosis Foundation found a 15% reduction in risk of total fracture and a 30% reduction in risk of hip fractures (six studies) with calcium and vitamin D supplementation in older people.7
+Calcium is an essential mineral that helps support bone strength. † Adequate calcium throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.

 Vitamin D. Vitamin D helps build and maintain strong bones by enhancing calcium absorption, supports teeth, muscle and immune health.†

 Vitamin B12.
-Vitamin B12 is one of the essential B vitamins that helps make red blood cells, helps convert the food you eat into cellular energy, and is required for proper nerve function.† Symptoms of vitamin B12 deficiency include tingling and numbness of the hands and feet, nerve damage, and memory loss.4 Older adults have reduced vitamin B12 absorption in the GI tract and a higher risk of B12 deficiency, therefore, adults over 50 should add a vitamin B12 supplement to their routine.
+Vitamin B12 is one of the essential B vitamins that helps make red blood cells, helps convert the food you eat into cellular energy, and is required for proper nerve function.† Older adults have reduced vitamin B12 absorption in the GI tract and a higher risk of low B12, therefore, adults over 50 should add a vitamin B12 supplement to their routine.

 Omega-3s.
-The omega-3 fatty acids EPA and DHA help support a healthy heart.† In fact, DHA is one of the most abundant fats in your brain and in the retina of the eyes.
+The omega-3 fatty acids EPA and DHA help support a healthy heart.† And, DHA is one of the most abundant fats in your brain and in the retina of the eyes.
 Ensuring you get enough of these important fats is essential in keeping your brain, eyes and heart healthy as you age. † .

 Magnesium.
 Older people are more likely to consume an insufficient amount of magnesium through food alone.
 This essential mineral assists in muscle relaxation, supports heart, nerve & bone health, and helps produce energy from the foods you eat. †